szczyglis-dev/py-gpt/README.md

 **Restore tool calls in runtime** controls whether completed tool calls/results from earlier turns are replayed to the model while the current conversation remains active in memory.
 It is enabled by default and is independent from the database storage mode.
 Disabling it removes completed tool protocol from later runtime turns, but does not interrupt the tool-call/result sequence that is currently in progress.

 By default, historical tool calls and results loaded from the database are not replayed to the model on later turns.
-To restore persisted tool protocol after reloading a conversation, enable **Restore tool calls from history** in `Settings -> Context`.
+To restore persisted tool protocol after reloading a conversation, enable **Restore tool calls from history** in `Settings -> Context -> Tools`.
 This option applies only to history restored from the database, requires **Store full input/output**, and is ignored when tool calls are not stored or are stored truncated.

 Once a conversation begins, a title for the chat is generated and displayed on the list to the left.
 This process is similar to `ChatGPT`, where the subject of the conversation is summarized, and a title for the thread is created based on that summary.
 You can change the name of the thread at any time.